OWASP/owasp.github.io/pages/manage-membership.md

             </div>
           </div>
           <div v-if="provision_email_message == true">
-               Your chosen email was created.
+               <h2>Your chosen email was created.
 Please go to <a href="https://mail.google.com">Google Mail</a> and logout of any current account or click Add another account.
-Choose 'Forgot password' and 'try another way' then 'receive a verification code'.
+Choose 'Forgot password' and 'try another way' then 'receive a verification code'.</h2>
           </div>
           <div id="email-section" v-if="userData.emaillist.length > 0">
             <hr>